In 2015 I started working with brands directly to secure sponsorship and brand ambassador deals.

-In the past 12 months, I’ve worked directly with brands like The Neat Company, Grammarly, Office Depot, E*TRADE and H&R Block.
-In that time I earned just over $7,200 which equals about 9% of my total income earned in 2015.
+In 12 months, I worked directly with brands like Capital One, The Neat Company, Chase, Office Depot, E*TRADE, and H&R Block, and in that time I earned just over $7,200, which equals about 9% of my total income.

-Working directly with brands and securing sponsorship deals is both fun and financially rewarding.
+Working with brands and securing sponsorship deals is both fun and financially rewarding.

 What is a Brand Ambassador?

-As a brand ambassador, or marketing influencer, you’re responsible for marketing and sharing a brand or product to the public.
-Sometimes this means representing a company in person, or helping spread the word for them online.
+As a brand ambassador or brand influencer, you’re responsible for marketing and introducing a brand or product to the public.
+Sometimes this means representing a company in person or helping spread the word through social media.

 Now that you have an idea of what a marketing influencer and brand ambassador is, you can start securing your own deals.

-What kind of things can offer brands in exchange for a monetary sponsorship or free swag?
+What kinds of things can you offer brands in exchange for a monetary sponsorship or free swag?